fonoster/goodtok/README.md

 GoodTok helps businesses enhance their customer service right from their website.
 The video application lets customers connect with your staff in real-time.
 You can integrate this simple and easy-to-use application into any website.

-> This project is just starting and is not ready for production use yet.
+> This project is just starting and is not ready for production use yet 🚧

 ## Table of Contents